 Rabbits live an average of 3-8 years, depending on their breed and environment.
 For example, wild rabbits are said to only live up to 4 years on average given their high amount of natural predators.

-Pet rabbits are known to live much longer.
+How long do bunnies live if they happen to be pets?
+They are known to live much longer.
 Many studies show that pet rabbits can live over 10 years, depending on their level of care.
 This is a striking difference compared to many other wild and domesticated animals.

 Rabbits live longer than rats on average, whether they are pets or in the wild.
 They are friendly, curious, and easy to care for overall.
 This makes them ideal family pets and great members of your family.